Routine use cases

 Section 2

-For "How to keep a face yoga session realistic during calendar gaps", the reader needs a decision, not a stronger promise.
-During a week where reminders have started to feel like pressure, "How to keep a face yoga session realistic during calendar gaps" has one practical test: whether anything changes in behavior.
-A useful answer for "How to keep a face yoga session realistic during calendar gaps" helps the reader keep progress notes useful without turning them into self-critique before it asks for an install.
-Try the smallest version first for "How to keep a face yoga session realistic during calendar gaps": set one cue that already exists.
+For "Realistic session: calendar gaps", the reader needs a decision, not a stronger promise.
+During a week where reminders have started to feel like pressure, "Realistic session: calendar gaps" has one practical test: whether anything changes in behavior.
+A useful answer for "Realistic session: calendar gaps" helps the reader keep progress notes useful without turning them into self-critique before it asks for an install.
+Try the smallest version first for "Realistic session: calendar gaps": set one cue that already exists in the day.
+Then ask whether AI-supported focus cues would reduce friction for "Realistic session: calendar gaps" or simply add another thing to manage.
+Orena should feel useful.

 Section 3